Today is my first post in a new series, all about the struggles we’re facing during the pandemic.

-If you’re extroverted and love going out, this is a hard time- and I really miss going for nights out or even just popping to the pub for some drinks with my friend.
+If you’re an extrovert and love going out, this is a hard time – and I really miss going on a night out or even just popping to the pub for a few drinks.

-Below, I’ve put together 5 ways you can still be social, even during these tough times
+In this blog post, I’ve put together 5 ways you can stay social – even during the pandemic!

 Go For a Walk with Someone

-Walking while sharing company with someone you like is bound to perk you up, and even just seeing someone’s face after spending hours alone in your house is a great way to combat loneliness.
+Walking while sharing company with someone is bound to perk you up, and even just seeing someone else’s face after spending hours alone in your house is a great way to combat loneliness.

 Take Part in an Activity

-You could also play video games together if that’s something you enjoy, and there are plenty of apps that allow you to play games, take part in quizzes, or do an activity with others from afar.
+You could also play video games together if that’s something you enjoy – and there are plenty of apps that allow you to play games, take part in quizzes or do a virtual activity with others from afar.

 Video-call Someone

-It can be more draining and it’s definitely not the same- but catching up with someone you love even from a distance is brilliant for your socialisation and mental health.
+It can be more draining and it’s definitely not the same – but catching up with someone you love even from a distance is brilliant for your mental health.

 Get Some Exercise